bmay51213/bmay51213.github.io/_posts/2020-06-23-predictiveanalyticspython.md

   image: "/images/predictiveanalytics/Number1.jpg"
 excerpt: "Predictive Analytics, KNN, Decision Tree, Random Forest"
 ---

-__Background__
+#Problem Background:

+This project is divided into two parts.
+The first part was an R-based portion for exploratory data analysis.
+This is the second part utilizing Python machine learning algorithms.

+Neonatal mortality rates have remained steady for the last several years and continue to be a concern in the United States and despite medical advances, there has not been much progress in affecting neonatal outcomes.
+This trend is worrisome.
+One way of ensuring fetal well-being is via external fetal cardiotocography which measures the heart rate of the infant.
+Certain findings during labor are reassuring while others are indicative of possible fetal distress.

-Fetal heart rate monitoring as an indicator of fetal well-being can be inaccurate as predictors of a poor neonatal outcome and come with significant healthcare and medicolegal costs.
-It is the goal of this project to use a database of specific technical characteristics of fetal heart rate monitoring from the UCI machine learning database to develop a predictive model using an automated system to better identify worrisome decreases in fetal heart rate.
+This project sought to determine an accurate and precise machine learning algorithm using data obtained from the UCI Machine Learning database and is composed of various measurements of the heart rate tracings to generate a prediction of normal, suspect, or pathologic findings.
+It is the goal of this project to use a database of specific technical characteristics of fetal heart rate monitoring to develop a predictive model using an automated system to better identify worrisome decreases in fetal heart rate.
+The data was obtained using an automated system (SisPorto 2.0) to quantify these parameters.

 The data that I will primarily use is from the University of California – Irvine Machine Learning Repository.
 The dataset can be found at the following web address: [https://archive.ics.uci.edu/ml/datasets/Cardiotocography](https://archive.ics.uci.edu/ml/datasets/Cardiotocography).

 According to the website, there were over 2000 fetal heart tracings (cardiotocograms) and interpreted by three expert obstetricians.
 Many of the measurements include the technical measurements include heart rate accelerations, decelerations, max heart rate, minimum heart rates, heart rate baseline and finally the target variable is whether the tracing was normal, suspect, or pathologic.

+There were two different types of target variables included in this dataset.
+There were 10 different categorical variables that when put together could be interpreted as suspect or not.
+The other target variable was a three class categorical variable describing normal, suspect, or pathologic.

+The purpose of this portion is for model fitting and prediction of the data.

+#Data Cleaning:

+The data was loaded into Python and null values were removed.
+Below is a description of the variables for review.

 ```python
 #Loading Our Dataset